tristan852/kite/README.md

 The Kite solver can be used by obtaining a newly created solver instance.
 Note that each solver instance cannot be used by multiple threads in parallel.
+If your project involves only a single game (even with multiple bots), a single solver instance is sufficient.
+However, if you're running multiple games in parallel, each game will need its own solver instance to avoid delays caused by mutual exclusion.
+In that case, the best approach is to recycle solver instances when possible and create new ones as needed.

 The first time a Kite solver instance is obtained, a warm-up and additional initialization is done, which may take a bit of time.

 The following code snippet demonstrates how the Kite solver should ideally be used: